curityio/xacml-authorization-manager/README.md

 }
 ```

-This should return the response below that includes an obligation.
+This should return the response below from the PDP that includes an obligation.
+The obligation itself is defined in the policy and in this case indicates what fields that the Authorization Manager should filter, i.e. `name` and `phoneNumbers`.

 ```json
 {